 Almost exactly the same goes for nodes except nodes have in addition to the AC the call count which is duplicated in current resume keys to root nodes of domains.
 This count is incremented in the node when a resume key is invoked, unless no resume keys for this node have been unprepared.
 This ensures that other resume keys die upon restarting a waiting domain.

-The page headers on modern disks live in periodically placed pots on the disk, scattered regularly among the pages.
+The page headers on modern disks live in periodically placed page sized pots on the disk, scattered regularly among the pages.
 One pot read gets a bunch of headers.
 They are cached in RAM as are node pots and user pages.
 Node headers live in node pots next to their nodes.